ludocode/onramp/docs/virtual-machine.md

 - argument in r0: the handle of the file or input stream from which to read
 - argument in r1: address at which to store the read data
 - argument in r2: the maximum number of bytes to read into the address at r1
-- return value in r0: the number of bytes read or an error code
+- return value in r0: the non-zero number of bytes read or an error code

 Reads up to `count` bytes into the given buffer, returning the number of bytes actually read or an error code if reading fails.

 The **fread** syscall is used to read from files and from the input stream.
-When called on the input stream, it is intended to read terminal input, typically user keystrokes, into the program.
-The input should be in UTF-8 format and it may use [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) for special characters (such as arrow keys.)
+When called on the input stream, it is intended to read interactive input (from a user) or the output of another program being streamed (or piped) to it.

+The `count` argument in r2 must be non-zero.
+The VM is allowed to assume it is never zero.
+(For example, the VM may ignore the count and always read exactly one byte.
+This would be inefficient but would nonetheless be a correct implementation.)

+If bytes are available, the VM must read at least one byte, but may read less than the number of bytes requested.
+In this case it returns a non-zero number of bytes read.

+If no bytes are available, the VM should return an error code.
+The error code to use depends on the reason for the failure.

+If the end of the file has been reached or the input stream is closed, the VM must return `ERROR_END_OF_FILE`.

+If no bytes are currently available from an input stream but may become available later, the VM must return `ERROR_TRY_LATER` to tell the program to wait for input (and possibly do something else in the meantime) before trying again.
+This could be returned while waiting for the user to type keystrokes for example.

+(For the standard input handle, this is called non-blocking input.
+If non-blocking input is not possible on the VM's platform, the VM may instead block on this system call until data is available; in this case it must set bit 2 in the capabilities field of the process info table.
+Unlike most platforms, Onramp allows non-blocking reads on *all* file handles, even ordinary files on disk.)

+If some other error occurred in reading data, for example the storage device malfunctioned or file data is corrupted, the VM must return `ERROR_IO` or `ERROR_GENERIC`.

+This can only be called on the standard input stream or a file opened with `fopen`.
+If this is called on the standard output or standard error streams, the behaviour is undefined.

+If the program attempts to read from a special file for which only writing is supported by the platform, the VM may return `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

+If the error is not otherwise specified, the VM may return `ERROR_GENERIC`.

 Since platforms implement input differently, Onramp supports considerable variation in the implementation of fread.
 The behaviour of a VM's fread syscall must be accurately represented by the capabilities bits in the process info table as explained below.

 Assuming the capabilities are accurately reported by the VM, the Onramp libc will simulate whatever behaviour is desired by the program where possible.
 For example, if the VM has non-blocking input and the program requests blocking input, the libc will perform blocking.
 However, if the VM is blocking and the program requests non-blocking input, the behaviour cannot be simulated so the libc will reject the request.
 If you are implementing a VM, follow the recommendations below to get maximum compatibility with programs running on Onramp.

-If bytes are available, the VM must read at least one byte, but may read less than the number of bytes requested.

-If no bytes are available, the VM should not wait for input, and should instead immediately return zero with no error.
-(Note this is different from POSIX which raises EAGAIN or EWOULDBLOCK.)
-If non-blocking input is not possible on the VM's platform, the VM may instead block until data is available; in this case it must set bit 2 in the capabilities field of the process info table.
+User input from a terminal should be in UTF-8 format and it may use [ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code) for special characters (such as arrow keys.)
+(This needs to be moved to its own section and greatly expanded.)

 When the user enters input, it should not be echoed to the output by the VM.
 If this is not possible on the VM's platform, the VM may instead echo input to the output; in this case it must set bit 0 in the capabilities field of the process info table.

 The VM should make input keystrokes available immediately rather than waiting until the end of a line.
 If this is not possible on the VM's platform, the VM may instead wait until a full line has been processed before making it available to the fread syscall; in this case it must set bit 1 in the capabilities field of the process info table.
+(This is the default behaviour of terminal programs on POSIX platforms.)

+The VM must never return zero from this system call.
+(Earlier versions of this spec recommended returning zero under various circumstances.
+For backwards compatibility reasons, the Onramp libc and some bootstrap programs contain code that attempts to interpret the meaning of a zero return on `fread`.
+This behaviour must not be relied upon.)